Osteospermum

 Osteospermum /ˌɒstiəˈspɜːrməm, -tioʊ-/, is a genus of flowering plants belonging to the Calenduleae, one of the smaller tribes of the sunflower/daisy family Asteraceae.
 They are known as the daisybushes or African daisies.
+Its species have been given several common names, including African daisy, South African daisy, Cape daisy and blue-eyed daisy.
+The name Cape daisy is also applied to Dimorphotheca pluvialis.